DrmagicE/gmqtt/plugin/README.md

   gmqctl gen plugin [flags]

 Examples:
-The following command will generate a code template for the 'awesome' plugin, which makes use of OnConnect and OnSubscribe hook and enables the configuration in ./plugins directory.
+The following command will generate a code template for the 'awesome' plugin, which makes use of OnBasicAuth and OnSubscribe hook and enables the configuration in ./plugin directory.

-gmqctl gen plugin -n awesome -H OnConnect,OnSubscribe -c true -o ./plugins
+gmqctl gen plugin -n awesome -H OnBasicAuth,OnSubscribe -c true -o ./plugin

 Flags:
   -c, --config          Whether the plugin needs a configuration.